el3um4s/strani-anelli-blog/_posts/2022/2022-12-13-devadvent-2022-13-growth-of-a-population/2022-12-13-devadvent-2022-13-growth-of-a-population.md

 {% include picture img="image-3.webp" ext="jpg" alt="kawai cute little representation of bar graph on a wall, beautiful light. soft colour scheme, 8 k render" %}

 I decided to solve this problem in two ways.
-The first is the most simple and the second is a little more complex.

 The first solution is the most simple.
 It is a simple `while` loop that will iterate until the condition is met.
 The condition is that the population is greater than or equal to the target population.

 ```ts
 export const nbYear = (